GasolSun36/gasolsun36.github.io/_pages/about.md

 🤔 Currently, my research interests are primarily focused on Large Language Models (LLMs), covering the following topics:
 - **Knowledge-Augmented LLMs** allow LLMs to make full use of external knowledge to solve real-world problems
 - **LLM-Agent** that creates interfaces to help LLMs and humans communicate, interact, and exchange knowledge.
 I believe all these questions are fundamental for bridging the gap between LLMs and human intelligence, and their solutions will play significant roles in implementing a knowledge-centric AI.
+- **Reinforcement Learning** that can train the model without human knowledge and even beyond human performance.
 - **Large-Vision Language Models (LVLMs)** that enables LVLMs to better understand images, comprehend user intent, and mitigate hallucination issues.

 🤝 **Looking for collaboration!
 If you are interested in working with me, please drop me an email.**